HEARTBREAKING NUMBERS

-Learning to swim has many health benefits.
+Learning to swim offers many health benefits.

-Learning to swim properly will bring safety.
+Learning to swim properly will ensure safety.

-PILOT CRITERIA FOR EVALUATING CHILDREN'S SWIMMING ABILITY
+PILOT PROGRAM FOR EVALUATING CHILDREN'S SWIMMING ABILITY

 NGUYEN LOAN